maikopruett/garmin-rino-custom-maps/README.md

 - Check that your GeoTIFF has valid georeferencing information
 - Verify the OSM file was created successfully (check temp directory if using `--temp-dir`)
 - Some complex GeoTIFF files may need preprocessing before conversion
+- If you see `java.lang.OutOfMemoryError` or `GC overhead limit exceeded`, rerun with a higher heap limit, e.g. `--java-max-memory 8G`

 ## License